BitScout/podarchiver/README.md

 Finally, click `Apply`.

-In the "config" folder of your "podcasts" share, create a text file called "config.yml" and copy&paste the following sample configuration:
+In the "config" folder of your "podcasts" share, create a text file called "config.yaml" and copy&paste the following sample configuration:

 ```
-# Base directory to which all podcasts will be saved.
-# Keep this value, it represents the "/root/podcasts" inside the Docker container.
-target_dir: podcasts

 feeds:
 	# Just a name for displaying purposes, for example in the console output
     Tagesschau: